Tarquin Gotch: Music

-Gotch has a publishing company called NOT THEM AGAIN MUSIC which publishes music by Ranking Roger from The Beat and Kathryn Tickell.

 Film and television

 In the early 1990s, Gotch was asked by John Hughes to move to Chicago to run his film company, Hughes Entertainment.
-During the next three and a half years, Gotch was Executive Producer on Curly Sue, Dutch, Only the Lonely and Home Alone.
+During the next three and a half years, Gotch was Executive Producer on Curly Sue, “Planes, Trains and Automobiles, Dutch, Only the Lonely and Home Alone.
 Gotch then moved to Los Angeles the next two years to work on projects with John Candy.
 However, due to the actor's death, none of the projects ever became films.